jopamo/bp/README.md

    * switching back and forth with preserve-libs should work
 * it supports your choice of ncurses or netbsd-curses
    * switching from default of ncurses to netbsd-curses works, switching from netbsd-curses to ncurses does not work
-* I primarily use systemd, but the -systemd use flag should disable installing every single systemd file.
 * systemd is supported with musl on both amd64 and arm64
-* link time optimization is enabled globally by default
-* security compiler options such as fpie, fpic, D_FORTIFY_SOURCE, fstack-protector-strong, etc are all enabled by default as well
-* more on the way...